Thermodynamics of Einstein-Gauss-Bonnet Black Holes under the Generalized Uncertainty Principle: discussion

 It is widely reported in the literature that logarithmic corrections to black hole entropy are expected to be universal.
-In particular, small statistical fluctuations around thermodynamic equilibrium are known to contribute logarithmic terms as subleading corrections to the Bekenstein-Hawking entropy.
-However, in our analysis, the correction to the entropy of the five-dimensional Einstein-Gauss-Bonnet (EGB) black hole induced by the Generalized Uncertainty Principle (GUP) is found to be non-logarithmic.
-A similar non-logarithmic behavior has also been reported for black holes in five- and seven-dimensional Schwarzschild-Tangherlini spacetimes.
-Interestingly, the logarithmic correction can be recovered if one employs a linear form of GUP, which arises from incorporating DSR into the standard GUP framework.
-In this formulation, the modified uncertainty relation takes the form \cite{Ali:2009zq}:
+In particular, small statistical fluctuations around thermodynamic equilibrium typically give rise to logarithmic terms as subleading corrections to the Bekenstein-Hawking entropy.
+However, in our analysis of the five-dimensional Einstein-Gauss-Bonnet black hole, we find that the correction to entropy induced by the Generalized Uncertainty Principle is non-logarithmic.
+Interestingly, this non-logarithmic behavior is not unique to the EGB case as it has also been observed in the GUP-corrected entropy of black holes in five- and seven-dimensional Schwarzschild-Tangherlini spacetimes.
+This suggests that such a feature could be a general outcome in certain higher-dimensional gravitational settings.
+However, when we incorporate a modified form of GUP derived by embedding Doubly Special Relativity, as defined in Eq. \ref{newGUP}, a logarithmic term reappears in the entropy expression.
+This result aligns with previous findings for five-dimensional Schwarzschild black holes, where the DSR-modified GUP yields a logarithmic correction.
+What is particularly notable in the EGB case is that, unlike in General Relativity, where the logarithmic term arises as a leading-order correction, the logarithmic term appears only at sub-leading order.
+This distinction highlights the influence of the underlying gravity theory on the nature of quantum corrections.\\

-where $\gamma$ is the DSR parameter.
-We conjecture that, for the five-dimensional EGB black hole, incorporating DSR through the linear GUP formalism would yield a logarithmic correction to the entropy.
-Exploring this possibility and investigating the dimensional dependence of GUP-induced entropy corrections across different black hole models would be an interesting direction for future research.
+Based on these observations, we propose that the GUP-induced corrections to black hole thermodynamics are sensitive not only to the dimensionality of spacetime but also to the choice of gravitational theory.
+We further conjecture that, similar to the Schwarzschild case in higher dimensions, the emergence of logarithmic corrections in the entropy of odd-dimensional EGB black holes may require the inclusion of DSR modifications in the GUP framework.
+Exploring this conjecture further by systematically studying GUP-induced entropy corrections across various black hole models and dimensions could shed new light on the interplay between quantum gravity effects, spacetime geometry, and dimensionality.
 Also, following \cite{Scardigli:2014qka}, one can deduce the modified EGB metric due to GUP corrections and study the thermodynamics of EGB black hole solutions in five or higher dimensions.
-Another possible extension of our work would be to revisit the calculation of Hawking radiation using the GUP modified metric of EGB spacetime, incorporating the self-interaction effects following the works presented in \cite{Bhandari:2024xcr, Fairoos:2017piu}.
+Another possible extension of our work would be to revisit the calculation of Hawking radiation using the GUP-modified metric of EGB spacetime, incorporating self-interaction effects as presented in \cite{Bhandari:2024xcr, Fairoos:2017piu}.
 We leave these for future studies.